Land Command (Hungary)

-The HDF Land Command (Hungarian: MH Szárazföldi Parancsnokság) is the leading organization of the Hungarian Defence Forces Ground Force, which operates under the direct command of the Army General Staff.
+The HDF Land Command (Hungarian: MH Szárazföldi Parancsnokság) is the leading organization of the Hungarian Ground Forces, which operates under the direct command of the Army General Staff.
 It plans and directs the refueling, equipment, supplies, infrastructure, maintenance and development of the Ground Forces, as well as the preparation, redeployment, deployment, national support and rotation of military organizations involved in peacekeeping operations.
 Its headquarters are located at Székesfehérvár.

 Its original legal predecessor, Headquarters 5th Army, was established on 3 August 1961 in Budapest.
 A year later it was relocated to Székesfehérvár.
 It started operating under difficult conditions, only Second World War obsolete technical equipment was available and it was plagued by material shortages.
 The staff consisted of young officers and non-commissioned officers.

 In 1991, the 5th Army Command became the Land Forces Command.
 Later name changes included: